Regal-Internet-Brothers/regal-modules/README.md

 The current work-flow for the release of these modules is to create an experimental/trial repository, then eventually get the module stable enough to be adopted into this repository.

 I originally wrote a number of these modules for private/internal use.
 Some of my modules have not been released.
 These modules will NOT be required to use the modules in this repository.
 However, they may be optionally available as extensions to my public modules.
+When using them, place them in the same master directory ("regal").

 ## Source Control Disclaimer